 How to find people to talk with and build your professional network

 - Register for UCSF Connect.
 This tool allows alumni to identify the ways they are willing to connect with students and postdocs.
 You can find alumni who are open to answering questions, reviewing your CV/resume, or participating in an informational interview.
 Registration takes less than 2 minutes using your LinkedIn or Facebook profile.

 - Join our LinkedIn Networking Group!
 Through this online professional community, you can connect with more than 2,000 community members, learn about job opportunities, hear about upcoming programs, and be part of career discussions with health professionals, population and social scientists, and life scientists.

-Tips from Sara Ayazi, a career counselor and program manager with the UCSF Office of Career and Professional Development.
+Tips from Sara Ayazi, a former career counselor and program manager with the UCSF Office of Career and Professional Development.